 FEAST for Teaching

-The Graduate School’s FEAST (Free Eating Attracts Students & Teachers) program allows faculty course supervisors and their teaching fellows or part time acting instructors to discuss teaching issues over lunch at the HGS Dining Hall, Café Med (Medical area), the KBT Cafe (Science Hill) & Kosher Kitchen at the Slifka Center.
+The Graduate School’s FEAST (Free Eating Attracts Students & Teachers) program allows faculty course supervisors and their teaching fellows or part time acting instructors to discuss teaching issues over lunch at Café Med (Medical area), the Bulldog Café in HGS, the KBT Cafe (Science Hill) & Kosher Kitchen at the Slifka Center, or any campus dining hall where the faculty member has ID access.
 Each group of faculty and teaching fellows is eligible to meet and eat once a month, or up to four times per term through this program.

 Please call 203.432.2770 for additional information.